jwortmann/brackets-color-scheme/README.md

 ## Installation (Sublime Text 3)

-1. Browse to the packages directory of Sublime Text, e.g. by using `Preferences -> Browse Packages` within Sublime Text.
+1. Open the packages directory of Sublime Text, e.g. by using `Preferences -> Browse Packages` within Sublime Text.
-2. Navigate to the `User` directory and copy the `.tmTheme` files of this repository inside.
+2. Navigate to the `User` directory and copy the `.tmTheme` files from this repository to it.

 ## Screenshots